tsaikd/html2canvas/readme.md

 * svgSerializer: a function callback to customize your svg serializer
 * imageCrossOriginHandler: a function callback to set `crossOrigin` when fetching images, return `anonymous` or `use-credentials`
+* imageUrlHandler: a function callback to handle image URL before fetching
 * proxyUrlHandler: a function callback to create proxy URL instead of built-in `createProxyUrl()` function